 Students with Reading Intervention and Monitoring Plans (RIMPs) are not eligible for waivers per ORC 3313.6028(D)(1).

-The Department is now accepting Three Cueing Ban waiver applications.
-Waiver applications will be accepted until Friday, September 20th, 2024.
+The Department is now accepting Three Cueing Ban waiver applications from Monday, August 25, 2025 through Thursday, September 25, 2025.
 Waiver applications may only be submitted by a superintendent or a superintendent’s designee.
 Three Cueing Ban Waiver Applications can be accessed within your OH ID accounts.
 Select the "Data Collection" tile and follow the instructions provided in this document.

 Back to Top